pierre3/Mine2DDesigner/README.md

 #### Figure mode operation

-To place blocks in simple shapes like a cube or an ellipsoid, follow these steps:
+It is possible to place blocks on simple shapes such as cubes and ellipsoids.

 ![figure.png](./images/figure.png)